-The print produced contains a number of colored patterns.
-From this print you can identify the best print quality mode for the custom media you have loaded.
-If media is already loaded and you want to perform the Media Test Print, you can select it from the front panel.
+The print produced contains six similar colored patterns.
+From this print you can identify the best print mode for the custom media you have loaded.
+(If you produce this print with the HP DesignJet CP Ink System installed it will have seven similar colored patterns).

+NOTE:If media is already loaded and you want to perform the Media Test Print, you can select it from the front panel.
 Select Image Quality/Qualify Media/Test Media and press Enter.

-Changing the Print Quality when Media is Already Loaded
+Changing the Print Mode when Media is Already Loaded